segmentio/segment-docs/src/connections/destinations/catalog/actions-wisepops/index.md

 ![Event Product Added](images/wisepops-custom-event.png)

-> info "Custom events count as page views in your monthly quota"
+> info "Custom events count as page views in your Wisepops' monthly quota"
 > If you track a lot of events with Segment, you may want to edit this mapping to send only the relevant events to Wisepops.

 ### Track Goal